Authentic Ancho Chili Sauce is perfect for Tex-Mex Cheese, Beef or Chicken Enchiladas.

 AUTHENTIC ANCHO CHILI SAUCE IS EASY PREPARE AT HOME

-And feel free to use a combo of dried chilies: Ancho, of course, but also chiles de arbol are wonderful, or dried chiptoles…all depends on your desire for heat.
+And feel free to use a combo of dried chilies.
+We love using ancho, of course, but chiles de arbol are also wonderful, or dried chipotles…all depends on your desire for heat.
+Learn more about all the different types of dried chilis here.

-For this recipe, I just use ancho chilies (which are dried pablanos), and they give just enough kick to make you smile.
-Dried ancho chiles can be found in many well-stocked food markets or at Mexican food markets.
+For this recipe, I just use ancho chilies (which are dried poblanos), and they give just enough kick to make you smile.
+Dried ancho chiles can be found in many well-stocked food markets or in Mexican food markets, but you can also easily order them online.

 Make this and freeze extra for future use.
 This is definitely a keeper in the Kitchen Essentials.